samo-lasic/csound-instruments/index.md

 ---
 ## Tokolo

 **Tokolo** is a modular, polyphonic performance instrument developed in [Csound](https://csound.com/) and [Cabbage](https://cabbageaudio.com/), designed for expressive real-time improvisation.
 It runs as a plugin (VST/AU) within any DAW and supports dynamic tuning, acoustic-inspired articulation types, and modular per-note modulation.
-Control is entirely hands-on via MIDI controllers, foot pedals, or OSC-based tools, with no reliance on mouse interaction during performance.
+Control is entirely hands-on via MIDI controllers, foot pedals, or OSC-based tools, without interaction with the computer’s monitor during performance.

 The tuning system is based on **Erv Wilson’s Combination Product Sets (CPS)**, with selectable **Eikosany** scales and real-time modulation of their subsets—**Decanies** and **Hexanies**. **Church modes** in both **Just Intonation** and **Equal Division of the Octave (EDO)** provide additional modal frameworks.
 Tuning data is precomputed in Python and loaded as frequency tables.
 A compound indexing system combines mode, key, and note selection for efficient retrieval.